What Does Resentment Mean For Your Relationship? Therapy And Mental Health Tips

 Does resentment mean hate or anger?

 Having feelings of resentment does not necessarily mean you have feelings of hate, and hate is not a synonym for or a definition of resentment.
-In fact, you can love someone very much while having feelings of resentment, and this is part of what makes feelings of resentment so complex.
-Resentment is often caused by someone doing something that makes you feel as though you were treated unfairly or misunderstood.
-Because of this, an individual may experience feelings of bitterness, anger, or disappointment.
+In fact, you can love a person very much while having feelings of resentment, and this is part of what makes feelings of resentment so complex.
+Resentment is often caused by a person doing something that makes you feel as though you were treated unfairly or misunderstood.
+You may find yourself unable to stop thinking about what happened or the words that may have been said while angry.
+These lingering feelings can negatively impact your life, as you may perceive their actions or intentions in a way that deepens.

 Questions to ask a mental health professional about resentment